CopernicaMarketingSoftware/Documentation/Yothalot/php-job-race.md

 ## Controlling the server

-Every call to the `add()` method results in a mapper process that is started somewhere on the Yothalot cluster.
+Just like with a mapreduce job, every call to the `add()` method results in a process that is started somewhere on the Yothalot cluster.
 This is done randomly: the first available node receives the job.
-However, if you want to control on which server the mapper is going to run, you can use the `server()` or `file()` methods to pass a hint to the Yothalot framework about the server that can best be used to run the job.
+However, if you want to control on which server the process is going to run, you can use the `server()` or `file()` methods to pass a hint to the Yothalot framework about the server that can best be used to run the job.

 The `server()` and `file()` methods do *exactly the same* as the `add()` method, with one exception: they accept a second parameter that you can use to give a